HectorMorgadoC/api_maintenance_management_floriambra/document/order/createOrder.md

   "statusCode": 400
 }

+- client does not belong to the process

 {
   "message": "[Client] Client does not belong to the process", "error": "Bad Request",
   "statusCode": 400
 }

+- team is not active

 {
   "message": "[Team]: Team is not active",